 - Your treatment preferences.

-Your doctor may also recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Your doctor may also recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.

 Treatment options for craniopharyngiomas may include:

-- Surgery to remove as much of the tumour as possible, potentially including orbitozygomatic craniotomy.
+- Surgery to remove as much of the tumour as possible, potentially including a craniotomya surgical procedure involving the temporary removal of a portion of the skull to access the brain.

 - Radiation therapy.